napari/napari.github.io/0.4.15/_sources/howtos/layers/points.md

 ### Setting edge or face color with a colormap

-Here we will set the face color of the markers with a colormap on a property.
+Here we will set the face color of the markers with a color cycle on a property.
-To do the same for an edge color, substitute `face` for `edge` in the example snippet below.
+To do the same for a face color, substitute `edge_color` for `face_color` in the example snippet below.

 ```{code-cell} python